How to analyze keyword results and find the easy keywords to start with ?

 Blue and green colors : what do they mean ?

 The blue color represent forums or other types of User Generated Content (UGC) or 2.0 websites (blogspot, tumblr, ...).
-Such type of websites are considered easy to beat, just like weak websites.
+Such type of websites are considered easy to beat as they have unstructured content.
 The green represent weak websites (ie with a low DA).

 These fruit icons tell you that there are weak spots in the top 10 of the SERPs (Search Engine Result Pages).

-These weak spots can easily be taken by your website if you do a better on-site SEO job (more relevant and better content, better UX, better topical clustering, ...).
+These weak spots can easily be taken by your website if you do a better on-site SEO job (more relevant and better content, more authority on the subject, ...).

 How is the analysis different from other keyword tools out there ?